A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Facts

-\item Among the other PRNGs, maximal-length CA with $\gamma=1$ and MMIX are ranked $8$, the non-linear ECA based PRNG, dSFMT-52 bit PRNG and Xorshift32 are ranked $9$ and maximal-length CA with $\gamma=0$ and $3$-state CA are ranked $10$.
+\item Among the other PRNGs, maximal-length CA with $\gamma=1$ and \verb|MMIX| are ranked $8$, the non-linear $2$-state CA based PRNG, \verb|dSFMT-52| and \verb|xorshift32| are ranked $9$ and maximal-length CA with $\gamma=0$ and $3$-state CA are ranked $10$.

-\item Rest of the PRNGs form two groups -- rand, lrand, Borland's LCG, random and rule $30-45$ as rank $11$ and minstd\_rand, MRG31k3p and LFSR258 as rank $12$. \end{itemize}
+\item Rest of the PRNGs form two groups -- \verb|rand|, \verb|lrand48|, Borland's LCG, \verb|random| and rule $30-45$ as rank $11$ and \verb|minstd_rand|, \verb|MRG31k3p| and \verb|LFSR258| as rank $12$. \end{itemize}

-Note that, in this ranking, many of the PRNGs are in the same group.
-However, this situation may be improved by considering the average number of tests passed by the PRNGs and the range of the tests passed.
-To analyze this average case result, we have tested these PRNGs with Diehard battery of tests only.
-Figure~\ref{fig:avg_plot2} and Figure~\ref{fig:avg_plot3} show the plots for all the PRNGs (except rand(), as rand() is used to generate the seeds).
+In this ranking, however, there are many ties.
+To improve the ranking, we next use $1000$ seeds, as mentioned before, and observe the rough estimate of the performance of PRNGs in Diehard battery.

+Figure~\ref{fig:avg_plot2} and Figure~\ref{fig:avg_plot3} show the plots for all the PRNGs (except \verb|rand|, as \verb|rand| is used to generate the seeds).
 For each of the figures, $x$ axis represents the number of tests passed by a PRNG and $y$ axis denotes the frequency of passing these tests.
 By using these plots, we can get a second level of ranking of the PRNGs, as shown in Table~\ref{tab:blind_test_avg}.

+We find rough estimate of performance by calculating $\frac{\sum\limits_i f_i \times t_i}{1000}$, where $f_i$ is the frequency of a PRNG to pass $t_i$ number of tests for $i^{th}$ seed.
+The column `Range' in Table~\ref{tab:blind_test_avg} indicates minimum and maximum number of tests passed in the whole experiment for a particular PRNG.
+The new ranks are discussed below.

-From this table, we can observe that, among all PRNGs, minstd\_rand is the worst performer in Diehard Tests.
-Moreover, the LCGs rand, lrand, MRG31k3p and LFSRs random, LFSR258 are worse than the CA-based PRNGs.
-So, these PRNGs are among the lowest rank holders.
-However, although most of the CA based PRNGs can not compete with the elite group of PRNGs, but having non-linearity as a characteristics can provide advantage in many applications where linear system is undesirable.
-Further, using the average case results, some of the PRNGs holding same rank in $1^{st}$ level ranking can be differentiated, as discussed below-- \begin{itemize} \item In terms of average tests passed and range, rule $30$ beats all other PRNGs.
-However, considering results of NIST and TestU01, SFMTs still hold the first rank, while rule $30$ is ranked $2$.
-As average of MT-64 bit is better than PCG-32 bit, it is ranked $3$.
+\begin{itemize}[leftmargin=1pt] \item In terms of (rough) estimate of tests passed and range, rule $30$ beats all other PRNGs.
+However, considering results of NIST and TestU01, Decimal CA and SFMTs still hold the first rank, while rule $30$ is ranked $2$.
+As estimated tests passed by \verb|MT19937-64| is better than \verb|PCG-32|, it is ranked $3$.